 - Draw the TauroLock™ solution from the ampoule into a sterile syringe.

 3. In-between treatment sessions

 - To ensure the solution’s prophylactic efficacy, slowly instil a volume sufficient to fill the entire lumens of the device.

-- You may check the proper filling volume of each lumen as indicated on the device, or obtain instructions from the respective manufacturer.
+- You can check the proper filling volume of each lumen as indicated on the device or based on the manufacturer’s instructions.